o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/Wing/readme.md

 - But you might be building from source.
 You might have multiple engine repos cloned locally, they may be on different branches.
 You can build in an engine-centric way, or a project-centric way, and developers choose their cmake configuration and build folder.
 Configuration needs to account for these many options.
 This guide is geared towards developers, and developers need to be aware of these things.

 - Be aware of your development set up.
-Here is an example of the location I work with the most locally on a day-to-day bases.
-Generally I only work on windows, I build in an engine-centric way, because I branch hop a lot ... and I test branches with multiple projects I am also working on.
-I keep it simple and easy so I can do these things most efficiently.
+Here is an example of a location a developer may work with locally on a day-to-day basis.
+This example would be a developer building from source, working on windows, building the Editor target in profile, with a custom build folder path, and building in an engine-centric way.
+This might be common for a developer that does a lot of branch hoping.
+If you have multiple test branches, and work with with multiple game projects, you might work this way.

   - `C:\depot\o3de-dev\build\bin\profile\editor.exe`

-- This is not a guide for actually developing python code and tools for the O3DE editor (that does exist however); this guide is focused on how Wing IDE is setup.
+- This is not a guide for actually developing python code and tools for the O3DE editor ([that does exist however](https://www.o3de.org/docs/learning-guide/tutorials/extend-the-editor/shape-example-py/)); this guide is focused on how Wing IDE is setup.

 - This guide likewise isn't focus very much on DCC tools or their configuration, however it does touch on these topics as they are concerned with Wing, like picking Blender, or MayaPy.exe as your IDE interpreter (aka Launch Configuration)

-- This is not an O3DE build guide, it assumes you either have built from source (and know where that is!), or that you have a pre-built install (and likewise know where that is located.)
+- This is not an [O3DE build guide](https://www.o3de.org/docs/user-guide/build/configure-and-build/), it assumes you either have built from source (and know where your build folder is!), or that you have a pre-built install (and likewise know where that is located, and have some knowledge of the folder structure.)

 ### Specifics ...